Benjamin Shingler

 Journalist

-Benjamin Shingler is a reporter based in Montreal covering environmental issues, climate policy and Quebec politics.
-He previously worked at The Canadian Press and the New Brunswick Telegraph-Journal.
+Benjamin Shingler is a reporter based in Montreal covering social issues and Quebec politics.
+He previously worked at The Canadian Press and the New Brunswick Telegraph-Journal, and is an alumnus of the Oxford Climate Journalism Network.

 Latest from Benjamin Shingler